eopb/redact/README.md

 ### [secrecy](https://docs.rs/secrecy/latest/secrecy/)

-[Secrecy](https://crates.io/crates/secrecy) was the original inspiration for this crate and it has a very similar API.
+[Secrecy](https://crates.io/crates/secrecy) was the original inspiration for this crate and it has a similar API.

 One significant difference is that secrecy requires that all secrets implement [`Zeroize`] so that it can cleanly wipe secrets from memory after they are dropped.
 This unfortunately limits the types of values that secrecy can wrap in a `Secret` since every type has to be aware of `Zeroize`.